 Tip: If you’re a light sleeper, pack earplugs.
 The bars are really close by and madrileños are known to party until early hours on any given night.

 One of the best things about staying here is that you’re next to the popular ham shops (yes, ham!) and bars frequented by the locals every night.
 English is not widely spoken here so you can pick up a few new words and immerse yourself with madrileños.
 Big tip: Brush up on your Spanish!
-The owner at the reception desk is the sweetest lady ever who will have a full conversation with you in Spanish even though she knows most guests don’t speak the language.
-At first, it was a bit frustrating but then I realized it was a nice little cultural immersion and we could finally practise our Spanish!
+The owner at the reception desk is the sweetest lady ever who will have a full conversation with you in Spanish even if you don’t speak the language.
+At first, it was a bit frustrating but then I realized it’s all part of the cultural immersion.
 She’s also very happy to give you full access to their family fridge for drinks!

-This hostel is really a hotel – without the prices of one!
-This room cost us €25 per person.
+This hostel is really a hotel – without the prices of one.
+The room cost us €25 per person.
 There is also free cancellation if your travel itinerary happens to change last minute (and as constant travelers, this is a huge plus!)

 Other things you should know

-Contrary to Ayngelina’s commenters, this hostel is not smelly, there is no funky odour, I didn’t hear anyone snoring, and there were no drunken parties (in fact, it was pin-drop silent during our stay, maybe because we were the only ones who found this gem).
-Oh yes, and “old” travellers sometimes stay here too!
+Contrary to the misconceptions about hostels, this hostel is not smelly, there is no funky odour, I didn’t hear anyone snoring, and there were no drunken parties (in fact, it was pin-drop silent during our stay, maybe because we were the only ones who found this gem).

 How to Get there: Calle Victoria, 1.
 Metro: Sol

-Has this changed your mind about hostel travel?
+Has this changed your mind about staying in a hostel?